Observation of time-reversal symmetric Hall effect in graphene-WSe2 heterostructures at room temperature: Introduction

-Several other unconventional Hall effects have been predicted and explored in graphene.
-Some prominent examples include the nonlinear anomalous Hall effect~\cite{sodemann_PRL2015_quantum,du_NC2019_dis,Sinha2021,Chakraborty_2022}, layer contrasted Hall effect~\cite{Gao2021,zhai_arxiv2022_layer}, and linear Hall effect in corrugated systems~\cite{ho2021hall}.
-The study in corrugated systems is particularly fascinating as it demonstrates the appearance of a linear Hall response even under time-reversal symmetric conditions for systems with tilted bands in a reduced-symmetry scenario.
-More recently, AHE has been observed in graphene-based moir\'{e} heterostructures at half- or quarter-filling of the bands owing to the spontaneously broken time-reversal symmetry and magnetization arising from the enhancement of the exchange interactions by the large density of states of the flat bands~\cite{sharpe_SC2019_emerg,serlin_SC2020_intrin,li_N2021_quant,lin_SC2022_spin,kuiri_NC2022_spon,xie_PRL2022_valley,kang_PRL2019_strong,liu_npj2020_ano}.
-Several studies have reported extrinsic AHE in graphene where suitable dopants or magnetic substrate induce an exchange interaction (see for example ~\cite{qiao2014quantum,qiao2010quantum,song2019nanoparticle}).
-However, despite being a testbed for band geometric effects, the observation of \textit{intrinsic} AHE in graphene-based non-magnetic heterostructures remains rare.

-In this letter, we report the observation of a large linear AHE originating from lifting the valley-degeneracy in the high-mobility heterostructures of single-layer graphene (SLG) with proximity-induced spin-orbit coupling (SOC) from single-layer \ch{WSe2}.
-We find that the dependence of the transverse resistance at a zero magnetic field $\mathrm{R_{xy}(B=0)}$ on the charge carrier density mimics the finite $\mathrm{B}$-field classical Hall signal in graphene and is observed up to room temperature.
+In this letter, we report the observation of a large time-reversal symmetric, linear Hall response $\mathrm{R_{xy}(B=0)}$ originating from asymmetric momentum space band dispersion of the heterostructure.
+We find that the $\mathrm{R_{xy}(B=0)}$ flips sign as the Fermi level moves from the valence to the conduction band (mimicking the finite $\mathrm{B}$-field classical Hall signal in graphene) and is observed up to room temperature.
+We explain our observations using a realistic two-band model for an anisotropic band dispersion with an orthogonal anisotropy orientation in the two bands.
+We show that such band anisotropy can appear in graphene-\ch{WSe2} heterostructures through realistic model calculations.